Pimentón or Spanish Paprika is one of the essential ingredients of Spanish cuisine and the most popular seasoning after salt.

 2. Pimentón Agridulce (Medium Hot Paprika)

-Pimentón Agridulce (Medium Hot Paprika) is produced with longer, dark red pepper.
+Pimentón Agridulce (Medium Hot Paprika) is produced with long, dark red pepper.

 This bittersweet paprika has a medium heat or spiciness and a smoky, rich flavor.
-It can be used for amongst others for stews and sauces.
+You can use it for, amongst others, stews and sauces.

 3. Pimentón Picante (Hot Paprika)